kvizdos/PRAUXY/README.md

 3. (semi-optional) Start a Mongo docker container, or, you can set the environment variable to your current Mongo server
     - `docker run -d -p 27017:27017 --name homerouter-mongo -v ~/data:/data/db mongo`
 5. Start 'er up!
-    - `docker run -d kentonv/homerouter` (the environment variables listed below work here too)
+    - `docker run -d --privileged --name homerouter --link homerouter-mongo --link homerouter-redis -p 80:80 kentonv/homerouter` (the environment variables listed below work here too)
+    - **NOTE: --privileged is REQUIRED if you are running on Port 80!**
 6. Done!
 ### Developer // Not sure how production-ready Docker Compose is Setup
 2. Clone/Download Repo